-'Realization Of An Impossible Dream:' MLB And Cuba Make Historic Deal
+'Realization Of An Impossible Dream': MLB And Cuba Make Historic Deal

 Similar agreements exist with Korea, Taiwan and Japan.

-As part of their effort to form a deal, Major League Baseball spent more than $1.3 million lobbying on Cuban issues last year and nearly $1 million through the third quarter of 2018, Yahoo reported.
+As part of its effort to form a deal, Major League Baseball spent more than $1.3 million lobbying on Cuban issues last year and nearly $1 million through the third quarter of 2018, Yahoo reported.

 Baseball agent and consultant Joe Kehoskie told The Washington Post that despite an end to their legal obstacles, players will "likely end up worse off financially."
 A reported 15 to 25 percent release fee to Cuba's baseball federation is "roughly the same percentage Cuban players are currently paying to smugglers, and they'd likely be signing less-valuable contracts, since they'd be negotiating within a more restrictive [release] system, or draft, rather than as free agents."